 Remember when you got negative and positive consequences as a kid?
 Maybe it was a time out or a special gift for your behavior.
 We are not much different from our childhood selves.

 What will be your positive consequence for achieving your daily goal?
 As you create habits rather than lifestyle change, you will see a natural progress towards craving healthier aspects of life.

 Joseph R. Sanok is a licensed counselor and owner of Mental Wellness Counseling in Traverse City.
-Check out his website where you will find numerous marriage and relationship resources: www.mentalwellnesscounseling.com.
+Download his 2013 Goal Planner for free at www.mentalwellnesscounseling.com/2013-goals.